-Both cities are great to visit in December (for all the Christmas lights and shopping.
+Both cities are great to visit in December – for all the Christmas lights and shopping.
 But Christmas lights, markets, and shopping is not your main priority and if you can freely book your trip, I suggest visiting in May, June, or September.

 How to Get From London to Paris or From Paris to London

 However, the easiest way to get from Paris to London is by train.
 The journey from Paris to London takes around 2,5 hours on board Eurostar’s high-speed trains.
 You can book tickets online.